 Management

 American shad are managed through the Atlantic States Marine Fisheries Commission (ASMFC).
-Due to significant declines in coastal landings of American shad, ASMFC recommended a closure of all ocean fishing in 2005.
-Shortly after, the 2007 ASMFC stock assessment indicated the Hudson River American shad population was severely depleted prompting a complete closure of recreational and commercial fishing in the Hudson River in 2010.
-Since the closure, the Hudson River population remains depleted based on findings from the most recent 2020 ASMFC benchmark stock assessment (PDF).
+After significant declines in coastal landings of American shad, ASMFC recommended a closure of all ocean fishing in 2005, which was followed by a 2007 ASMFC stock assessment showing the Hudson River American shad population was severely depleted.
+This prompted a complete closure of recreational and commercial fishing in the Hudson River in 2010.
+Based on findings from the most recent 2020 ASMFC benchmark stock assessment, the Hudson River population has remained depleted since fishery closure.

-The 2020 ASMFC benchmark stock assessment (PDF) found the adult mortality for the Delaware River population to be unsustainable.
-Commercial and recreational fishing in the Delaware River Basin remains open, but requires an ASMFC approved Sustainable Fishing Plan every five years.
-The current Delaware River Sustainable Fishing Plan for American Shad (PDF) was recently revised by DEC staff and other members of the Delaware Basin Fish and Wildlife Cooperative (Delaware Coop) for 2022-2026.
+The benchmark stock assessment also found the adult mortality for the Delaware River shad population to be unsustainable.
+Commercial and recreational fishing in the Delaware River Basin remains open but requires an ASMFC approved Sustainable Fishing Plan every five years.
+The current Delaware River Sustainable Fishing Plan for American Shad, was recently revised by DEC staff and other members of the Delaware Basin Fish and Wildlife Cooperative (Delaware Coop) for 2022-2026.

 Hudson River American Shad Recovery Plan

 DEC released the final Recovery Plan for Hudson River American Shad (PDF) on March 22, 2023.
-This plan outlines the efforts undertaken to recover the stock since its collapse and develops a transparent and science-based roadmap for re-opening the shad fisheries.
+This plan outlines the efforts undertaken to recover the stock since its collapse and fishery closure in 2010, and develops a transparent and science-based roadmap for re-opening the shad fisheries.
+Measures taken to address the Hudson River American shad stock include:

 - Continued annual monitoring of young of year (YOY) and spawning stock biomass (SSB) to keep a current understanding of the stock status

-- Development of two Delaware Basin American Shad Sustainable Fishing Plans in 2016 and 2022, which added a mixed-stock benchmark for shad harvest in Delaware Bay that limits the number of Hudson River American Shad that can be harvested
+- Two Delaware Basin American Shad Sustainable Fishing Plans in 2016 and 2022, which added a mixed-stock benchmark for shad harvest in Delaware Bay that limits the number of Hudson River American Shad that can be harvested

-- Implementation of improved bycatch monitoring and shad bycatch caps in Mackerel and Atlantic Herring Fisheries in Atlantic Coastal waters, which limits the number of American shad that can be caught as bycatch in some federal fisheries
+- Improved bycatch monitoring and shad bycatch caps in Mackerel and Atlantic Herring Fisheries in Atlantic Coastal waters, which limits the number of American shad caught as bycatch in some federal fisheries

-- Initiation of a NYSDEC and Cornell University research project to determine the proportion of shad bycatch in coastal fisheries and specifically the proportion of bycatch from the Hudson River stock
+- DEC and Cornell University research project to determine the proportion of shad bycatch in coastal fisheries and specifically the proportion of bycatch from the Hudson River stock

 - Reduction of American shad mortality at over five significant industrial water users on the Hudson River, most notably with the closure of Indian Point Energy Center in 2021 that was permitted 2 billion gallons per day